Architecture Bachelor's Degree Programs

 How Do I Get Licensed?

-The U.S. Bureau of Labor Statistics (BLS) reported that most states require architects to graduate from an NAAB-accredited professional degree program to gain licensure (www.bls.gov).
-Often, architecture bachelor's degree programs offer internships or apprenticships in architecture firms, working under the direct supervision of a licensed architect.
+All states require that architects obtain licensure.
+The U.S. Bureau of Labor Statistics (BLS) reported that most states require architects to graduate from an NAAB-accredited professional degree program to gain licensure.
+Often, architecture bachelor's degree programs offer internships or apprenticeships in architecture firms, working under the direct supervision of a licensed architect.
 Your work might include research, drawing, model building or design.

 Do I Need Other Credentials?